 Spinal Cord Injury

-Injury to the spinal cord can cause permanent disability, immobility, and suffering.
-Spinal cord injuries happen when a sudden, traumatic blow damages the spinal cord, hindering its ability to transmit nerve signals from the brain to the rest of the body.
-Depending on how severely the spinal cord was damaged, victims may suffer a partial or total loss of bodily functioning below the injury.
+Injuries to the spinal cord can also have devastating effects on the victim's life.
+The spinal column connects the brain to the rest of the body, allowing nerve signals to communicate sensory information and coordinate movements.
+When a spinal injury occurs, the victim may lose all feeling and mobility in their body.
+Depending on how severely the spinal cord was damaged, victims may suffer a partial or total loss of movement and sensation below the injury.

 Causes of Catastrophic Injury

 Although a catastrophic injury can occur in any accident, there are several circumstances most commonly associated with these types of injuries, including:

 - Auto accidents

 - Injuries on unsafe premises